nmattei/cmps3140/_pages/project2.md

 * (15 Points) *Question 3: Alpha-Beta Pruning.* You have written code for an agent that uses Alpha-Beta pruning that is general and passes the required tests.
 Note that your agent will still lose sometimes here.
 * (15 Points) *Question 4: Expectimax.* You have written code for a minimax that is general and passes the required tests.
 * (20 Points) *Question 5: Evaluation Function.* You have written code for an evaluation function agent that is general and passes the required tests.
 This function will be scored based on its quality and speed.
 * (20 Points) *Written Portion.* Several of the questions ask you to investigate the behavior of the algorithms in various settings.
 Include a file with **~1 paragraph** answers to the following questions.
+Even if you are not able to complete the code, you may be able to discuss some of these questions and the response you should expect.
 	* Question 1: Give the intuition behind your reflex agent.
 Why did it work?
 What did you try that didn't work?
 	* Question 2: What happens as you increase the search depth for your minimax agent?
 Why do you think this is?
 	* Question 3: Compare the stright minimax agent to an Alpha-Beta pruning agent.
 How much better or worse is it?
 Why?